MobileFirst-Platform-Developer-Center/DevCenter/_posts/2020/2020-02-10installing-mobile-foundation-server-with-ant-tasks-faqs.md

 ### Why should I use the ANT tasks

-- The MF Server installation using IM will only copy the MF components on to the user’s machine.
+- The IM installation of MF Server will only copy the MF artifacts on to the user’s machine.

 - The ANT tasks will help you to create the required data structure on your database to store the MF related data.